mrbalraj007/Azure_DevOps_Projects/Azure_DevOps_All_Projects/05_Real-Time-DevOps-Project_CI-CD_Multi-Tier-With-Database/Multi-Stage_YAML_CI_CD_banking_app.md

 **Note**:- I have updated fully automated CI_pipeline: [Bank_App](https://github.com/mrbalraj007/Azure_DevOps_Projects/blob/main/Azure_DevOps_All_Projects/05_Real-Time-DevOps-Project_CI-CD_Multi-Tier-With-Database/Pipeline/Updated_CI_CD/Pipine_CI_Updated.md)

-### <span style="color: yellow;"> Step-11: Cleanup the images and container registroy using the pipeline.</span>
+### <span style="color: yellow;"> Step-11: Clean up the images and container registry using the pipeline..</span>

 - First create [Service Connection](https://www.youtube.com/watch?v=pSmKNbN_Y4s) in Azure Devops.
-- Once you create a connection then note it down the ```connection ID```, because that ID would be used in pipeline.
+- Once you create a connection, make sure to note down the connection ID, as this ID will be used in the pipeline.
-- On agent machine, make sure login with azure login and connection is active, if not then login with following.
+- On the agent machine, ensure you are logged in with Azure and that the connection is active.
+If not, log in using the following steps.
   ```sh
   az login --use-device-code
   ```